-Assessments may consist of the following: Course examination; Evaluation of thesis/dissertation/master project report; Oral examination (viva voce); Comprehensive examination; Portfolio assessment; Qualifying examination; Special examination; Other modes of evaluation.
+Assessments may consist of the following:

+- Course examination;

+- Evaluation of thesis/dissertation/master project report;

+- Oral examination (viva voce);

+- Comprehensive examination;

+- Portfolio assessment;

+- Qualifying examination;

+- Special examination;

+- Other modes of evaluation.

 Final examination may be used as part of assessments for taught course and taught course and research programs.

+Assessments for a master and doctoral student by taught course and research shall consist of the following:

+- Course assessment;

-Assessments for a master and doctoral student by taught course and research shall consist of the following: □ Course assessment; Evaluation of research proposal; Evaluation of dissertation; Oral defense of dissertation.
-Assessments for a master and doctoral student by research shall include: Evaluation of Research Proposal; A student is required to present a research proposal for evaluation purposes within the duration specified by the University, failing which the student may be given a TM status.
-Semesterly evaluation by the supervisor; Thesis examination by the Internal and External Examiners; Oral defense of thesis to a Panel of Examiners; Course evaluation.
-Special examination Special examination can be considered in the following cases: a) A Student who is unable to sit for the final examination due to illness certified by a medical officer of the university or the government hospital; or b) Student in the final semester and who failed the subject; or a) Course with NO final examination; or c) Any other reasons accepted by University
+- Evaluation of research proposal;

+- Evaluation of dissertation;

+- Oral defense of dissertation.

+Assessments for a master and doctoral student by research shall include:

+- Evaluation of Research Proposal; - A student is required to present a research proposal for evaluation purposes within the duration specified by the University, failing which the student may be given a TM status. - Semesterly evaluation by the supervisor; - Thesis examination by the Internal and External Examiners; - Oral defense of thesis to a Panel of Examiners; - Course evaluation.

+Special examination

+Special examination can be considered in the following cases:

+- a) A Student who is unable to sit for the final examination due to illness certified by a medical officer of the university or the government hospital; or - b) Student in the final semester and who failed the subject; or - c) Any other reasons accepted by University